paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 Amendment by Pub.
 L. 93–495 effective Oct.
 28, 1974, see section 416 of Pub.
 L. 93–495, set out as an Effective Date note under [section 1665a of this title](./chapter-041-consumer-credit-protection.md#section-1665a).

 #### Exceptions in Areas Where Major Disaster Exists
-Board of Governors of Federal Reserve System authorized to make exceptions to requirements of this subchapter for transactions within an area in which the President has determined that a major disaster exists, if Board determines that exception can reasonably be expected to alleviate hardships to the public that outweigh possible adverse effects, see section 2 of Pub.
-L. 103–76, set out as a note under [section 4008 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section4008&num=0&edition=prelim), Banks and Banking.
+Board of Governors of Federal Reserve System authorized to make exceptions to requirements of this subchapter for transactions within an area in which the President has determined that a major disaster exists, if Board determines that exception can reasonably be expected to alleviate hardships to the public that outweigh possible adverse effects, see section 50002 of Pub.
+L. 105–18, set out as a note under [section 4008 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section4008&num=0&edition=prelim), Banks and Banking, and similar provisions listed thereunder.

 #### Adjustments for Inflation
 Pub.
 L. 111–203, title X, § 1100E(b), July 21, 2010, 124 Stat.
 2111, provided that: “On and after December 31, 2011, the Bureau [of Consumer Financial Protection] shall adjust annually the dollar amounts described in sections 104(3) and 181(1) of the Truth in Lending Act [[15 U.S.C.
 1603(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1603/3&num=0&edition=prelim), 1667(1)] (as amended by this section), by the annual percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers, as published by the Bureau of Labor Statistics, rounded to the nearest multiple of $100, or $1,000, as applicable.”